hnbeck/NikosophyWeb/content/project/PrologGameEngine.en.md

 ### Realization

-The source code is [here](https://github.com/hnbeck/ECToBeTerraner.git) in GitHub available.
+The source code will be [here](https://github.com/hnbeck/ECToBeTerraner.git) in GitHub available.
 Requirements and Userstories and other informations will be stored in the GitHub project [ECToBeTerranerRQ](https://github.com/hnbeck/ECToBeTerranerRQ).
 Implementation will be done  in [SWI-Prolog](http://www.swi-prolog.org), the JavaScript part may be coded in [P5.js](https://p5js.org/).
 But there is no final decision yet.
 I personally have experience with the "mother project" [Processing](http://www.processing.org), of P5.js.
 Therefore beginning with this may a good start.

 With the mapping